If you’re wondering how to spend 10 days in Italy, I’ve got you covered with these 5 itineraries!

 I’ve compiled 5 itineraries for your 10 day trip to Italy.
 Any of these will be a great choice, it just depends on your personal preferences and what you really want to prioritize during your time in Italy.
 I’ve made some really classic itineraries and some more off the beaten path itineraries!
+Each Italy trip itinerary has been tried and tested by myself and I can highly recommend any of them.
 These are my top 5 Italy vacation ideas.

 Itinerary #1: Gotta See it All

 When to go: Shoulder Season (April-May or September-October)

 This is one of the best Italy vacations for really energetic and active travelers.
 This itinerary is great for those visiting Italy for the first time, who think they may never have the opportunity to return again.
 Not everyone travels all the time, which is totally understandable.
 Some can’t afford to travel often, and some don’t really want to.
 If you think you’ll only be in Italy once in your life, this is the itinerary for you.
 It’s definitely an aggressive itinerary that requires you to move through the country nearly every day and spend about one day in each city, but it can be done!

 Most affordable flights to Italy will take you to Rome.
 It’s where I’ve flown into every time I’ve visited Italy.
 But shop around and find the best deal because you can begin this Italy itinerary at any point.